Holding On: A Theatre Nurse’s Story from the COVID Pandemic

 Small Moments That Stayed

-There are moments I know will stay with me forever.
-One of them is a young patient admitted alone, terrified, and struggling to breathe.
-No visitors, no family—just us.
-I sat by her bedside, gloved hand wrapped around hers, speaking softly through layers of PPE, trying to offer comfort from behind plastic and fabric.
-I stayed until her breathing slowed and finally stopped.
-That moment broke something open inside me, but it also reminded me why compassion is at the center of nursing.
+I sat by her bedside, gloved hand wrapped around hers, speaking through layers of PPE.
+I stayed until her breathing slowed and stopped.
+That moment broke something open inside me, but it also reminded me why compassion sits at the center of nursing.
 Even when we couldn’t change the outcome, we could make sure someone didn’t leave this world feeling alone.
-Compassion doesn’t end with a heartbeat; it lingers in the silence that comes after.

 Coping in Our Own Ways